satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 ITK (Insight Toolkit, itk.org).
 This explicitly lists the reviewers who are participating in the review.

+ADD OHLOH KUDOS example

 \*Enhancing code review systems for article review:\*

+The criterion for accepting code is based on the functionality of the final code rather than

 In our proposed model for peer review, reviewers can select articles for review and only portions of those articles and comments about those